STATIC CLING SIGN APPLICATION & REMOVAL TECHNIQUES

 For proper adhesion, surface must be clean and dry.
 This product will not adhere properly to grease, oil, and dirt.
 Clean the surface with the below methods:

-Mineral spirits, heptane or V.M. & P naptha can be used to remove oil or grease.
+- Mineral spirits, heptane or V.M. & P naphtha can be used to remove oil or grease.

 For best results, application surface and materials should be at 30 degrees F or above.

 - Prepare a wetting solution of 2–3 teaspoons of household detergent in one gallon of cold water.

 - Remove the decal from the liner and lay the decal on a clean, flat surface with the side up which will be adhered to the surface.